bilintoh/timeseriesTrajectories/README.md

 <img src="README_files/figure-gfm/unnamed-chunk-7-1.png" style="display: block; margin: auto;" />

-The **rasterstackData** function creates results that serve as input for the **stackbarPlot** function.
+The **rasterstackData** and **dfstackData** functions create results that serve as input for the **stackbarPlot** function.
 The output data comprises data frames and corresponding attribute information such as colors and unified size, average gross gain, and average gross loss.
+Use **rasterstackData** for raster files and **dfstackData** for tables.
-Type “?rasterstackData” in your R console to see the help file.
+Please ensure that all table columns display data for each time point, and make sure not to include a column ID or coordinates.Type “?rasterstackData” or “?dfstackData” in your R console to see the help files.
+The example below applies to both raster and tabular data.
+Remember to select **dfstackData** for tabular data.

 ``` r
 # Let's cteae stacked bar data foe the rasstackY data.